What are the different distribution channels I can use for my press release?

 Okay, this is a weird one.
 Traditional press releases may not seem to lend themselves flawlessly to social media.
 Mergers and acquisitions, financial updates, and other technical mumbo-jumbo will probably not delight the average Instagram user.

-However, there are plenty of press releases that would actually be quite interesting as social media posts.
+However, there are plenty of press releases that would actually be quite interesting as a social media press release.

 It's all about the audience.
 What will engage real people and advance the brand messaging in non-lame and boring ways?